urwashi-nimiwal/Twitter_Analysis_Dashboard/README.md

 ## Overall takeaway

 A few things show up again and again across the six tasks.
 Media and link-based tweets consistently do better than plain text on engagement and click-through.
 Most of the audience's interaction is passive — liking rather than retweeting or replying.
 July shows up as a peak month more than once, followed by a drop in August each time.
-The most useful, actionable finding is probably from Task 2: tweets that drive app opens aren't going out during normal business hours, which is a pretty simple thing to test and fix.

 ## Author